 Subcutaneous or intranasal: 100-500 mcg taken 30-60 minutes before bedtime.
 Many protocols cycle 5-7 days on, then 2-3 days off, given the unclear long-term safety profile.

 Dosing information is provided for educational reference and is not medical advice.
-Patients should not initiate or modify any peptide regimen without consulting a licensed clinician.
+Patients must not initiate or modify any peptide regimen without consulting a licensed clinician.
 See our medical disclaimer.

 FDA status & regulatory framework